-Georgia Tech is situated in a beautiful campus in the heart of Atlanta, a diverse and vibrant city with excellent economic and cultural strengths.
-Ranked as the 7th best public university, Georgia Tech provides technologically focused education.
+Georgia Tech is situated on a beautiful campus in the heart of Atlanta, a diverse and vibrant city with excellent economic and cultural strengths.
+Ranked as the 7th best public university, Georgia Tech provides a technologically focused education to undergraduate and graduate students.
 Equipped with the extremely rich resources of an outstanding student body and faculty; strong partnerships with business, industry, and government; and support from alumni and friends, Georgia Tech is designing a future of global preeminence, leadership, and service.
-The Institute is a member of the University System of Georgia, the Georgia Research Alliance, and the Association of American Universities (AAU).
+The Institute is a member of the University System of Georgia (USG), the Georgia Research Alliance, and the Association of American Universities (AAU).

-- At least seven years clinical and administrative experience in a college counseling or similar mental health setting, including 3 years of supervisory/managerial experience.
+- At least 10 years of administrative experience in a college counseling or similar mental health setting with increasing leadership and oversight responsibilities, including at least 5-7 years of experience overseeing clinicians.

 - Strong fiscal management/budget skills.

-- Well-developed skills of team management, coalition building, and operation in interdisciplinary environments.
+- Well-developed skills of team management, coalition-building, and responsive operational leadership in highly complex, fast-paced environments earmarked by ambiguity.

-- Ability to assess training and in-service needs and to provide consultation and arrange/facilitate training and seminars.
+- Ability to appropriately assess training and in-service needs and to provide consultation and arrange/deliver/facilitate training, seminars and professional development activities as needed.

 - Excellent public speaking, interpersonal, communication, and critical thinking skills.